Bardibas and Jankapur - the plains of Nepal

 The handprints are for identification and maybe decoration.
 Many animals were killed in the floods.

-At the end of the floods in Nepal, India and Bangladesh the human casualty was 1600, animal number in the thousands plus many wild animals such as rhinos, tigers, deer, and gaur also perished.
+At the end of the floods in Nepal, India, and Bangladesh the human casualty was 1600, animal numbers in the thousands plus many wild animals such as rhinos, tigers, deer, and gaur also perished.
 It will take years for the area to recover.

 Comments